 - Families of similar systems will learn from each other automatically

-Although individual researchers and professionals in industry are researching and building elements of this vision, it becomes clear that there are no development approaches that combine human experimentation, autonomous experimentation and data-driven behavior in an integral approach including architecture and development processes.
+Although individual researchers and professionals in industry are researching and building elements of this vision, it becomes clear that there are no development approaches that combine human experimentation, autonomous experimentation and data-driven behaviour in an integral approach including architecture and development processes.
 As the Swedish software‐intensive systems industry continues to shift R&D resources from mechanics and electronics to software, in response to the growing software size and the growing role of software in achieving differentiation and value delivery, we need to be world-class at building systems following the aforementioned principles at scale, with hundreds and thousands of software engineers involved.

 Objective: The objectives of this cluster includes i) architectural styles and patterns for self-adaptive systems that employ automated experimentation to autonomously improve the performance of families of systems, and ii) evidence-based engineering approaches that uniformly combine human-driven experimentation and automated experimentation.